Walk into any Catholic Church, and you’ll see candles everywhere.

 Each of the four Advent candles represents one thousand years in salvation history, from the time of Adam and Eve to the birth of Christ.
 As the four weeks of Advent progress, we light another candle each Sunday to represent our proximity to the glorious feast of the Light of the World’s birth.

-You can read more on the extensive symbolism behind the Advent candles and wreath here: The Advent Wreath Tradition and Meaning.
+You can read more on the extensive symbolism behind the Advent candles and wreath here: The Advent Wreath Meaning.

 On February 2nd we celebrate the Presentation of Christ in the Temple and the Purification of Mary.
 (Traditionally, this day has been called Candlemas.)